AI in Recruiting: What it Means for Talent Acquisition in 2022

 The potential for AI to make an impact in all domains is huge, and recruiting is no exception.
 Talent acquisition succeeds when it predicts the best candidates for a job, and builds the relationships that convert those candidates to employees.

 AI has the potential to scale and manage a large portion of this prediction work.
-At its best, artificial intelligence offers up great talent for recruiters and hiring managers, surfacing the best candidates regardless of work history, educational background, and demographic.
+At its best, artificial intelligence offers up great talent (whether internal or external) for recruiters and hiring managers, surfacing the best candidates regardless of work history, educational background, and demographic.

 This is important to keep in mind when starting a conversation with any AI vendor.
 It might be tempting - and interesting - to discuss the technical nuances of a vendor’s AI solution, but this shouldn’t be the focus.
 Instead, you should focus on the impact a solution could have on your recruiting.